bahmutov/cy-grep/README.md

 When you run the tests now, this test will be skipped, as if it were `it.skip`.
 It will only run if you use the tag `@nightly`, for example: `npx cypress run --env grepTags=@nightly`.

+If `grepFilterSpecs=true` and a spec has only required tags, and you are running without any tags, the the spec will be skipped completely.

 Read the blog post 📝 [Required Tags](https://glebbahmutov.com/blog/required-tags/).

 ## TypeScript support